alesmit/mp.css/README.md

 # mp.css
-CSS utility for common use cases
+CSS utility classes for common use cases

 mp.css is a set of CSS classes which can be used to style elements in a fast way.
 Just because writing in the `style` attr is ugly :wink: